KaGaSi/project/Common/03-CommonUtilities.md

 size from their center of mass.
 During the calculation, only the current aggregate is taken into account, so there is no possibility of getting 'false' densities from adjacent aggregates.
-Therefore if some bead type is never present in an aggregate of specified size, its density will always be 0.
+Therefore if some bead type is never present in an aggregate of specified size (but is in the `.vcf` file), its density will always be 0.

+Instead of true aggregate size, a number of molecules of specified name can be used, i.e. an aggregate with 1 `A` molecule and 2 `B` molecules can be specified with `<agg sizes>` of 3 without `-m` option or 1 if `-m A` is used (or 2 if `-m B` is used).

 Usage: